lawrennd/talks/_physics/quantum-exponential-families-for-ml.md

 \notes{This talk bridges classical and quantum statistical mechanics through the lens familiar to machine learning practitioners: exponential families and information geometry.

 Rather than starting from wavefunctions and postulates, we show how quantum mechanics emerges naturally when you extend probabilistic modeling to allow observables that don't commute.
-The mathematics stays remarkably similar—you still have log-partition functions, Fisher-like metrics, and natural parameters—but you need one new computational tool (Duhamel calculus) to handle matrix exponentials.
+The mathematics is similar—you still have log-partition functions, Fisher-like metrics, and natural parameters---but you need one new computational tool (Duhamel calculus) to handle matrix exponentials.

 **Scope note:** We focus on the state space, expectations, and reversible dynamics.
-Measurement and update rules (Born rule, POVMs, etc.) are the extra layer we're not emphasizing here—our goal is to show how far you can get with just "exponential families + noncommutativity."}
+Measurement and update rules (Born rule, POVMs, etc.) are the extra layer we're not emphasising here---our goal is to show how far you can get with just "exponential families + noncommutativity."}

 \slides{
 **For ML + info-geometry folks:**